yeslogic/allsorts-tools/README.md

 The `view` tool shapes the supplied text or list of codepoints according to the supplied font, language, and script.
 Then, it generates an SVG of the glyphs.

+`--annotate` will place a cross-hair at the origin of each glyph in the generated SVG.

 #### Example Using Text